Assured Investment Management

 Assured Investment Management (AIM) was an institutional asset management firm with a heritage in credit strategies, managing approximately $15.2 billion as of its defunct status in July 2023.
 Secondaries Investors referred to AIM as "one of the world's most prominent hedge funds".

-Previously known as BlueMountain Capital Management (BlueMountain), the firm was acquired by Assured Guaranty (AG) — a publicly traded financial services holding company headquartered in Bermuda — starting in 2019.
+Previously known as BlueMountain Capital Management, the firm was acquired by Assured Guaranty (AG) — a publicly traded financial services holding company headquartered in Bermuda — starting in 2019.

 In 2023, the firm was acquired by Sound Point Capital Management (Sound Point), a privately held asset management company headquartered in United States.